davideangelone/spring-boot-crud-with-auth/README.md

 - Actuators
 - Swagger UI

+## Available urls
-H2 console is available at http://localhost:8085/h2-console
+- H2 console is available at http://localhost:8085/h2-console
-Swagger UI is available at http://localhost:8085/swagger-ui.html Actuators are available at http://localhost:8085/actuator
+- Swagger UI is available at http://localhost:8085/swagger-ui.html
+- Actuators are available at http://localhost:8085/actuator